 Vision and Mission

-- Promoting research collaboration, training and knowledge exchanges
+- To promote research collaboration, training and knowledge exchange.

 - To establish a data base system on lakes in Southeast Asia.